Kappa Delta Rho

-Kappa Delta Rho (ΚΔΡ), commonly known as KDR, is an American college social fraternity, with 84 chapters (35 of which are active) spread out over the United States, primarily in the Midwest and Mid-Atlantic regions.
-Kappa Delta Rho's open motto is "Honor Super Omnia", or "Honor Above All Things".
+Kappa Delta Rho (ΚΔΡ), commonly known as KDR, is an American collegiate social fraternity that was established at Middlebury College in 1905.
+It has chartered 84 chapters, 35 of which are active, in the United States, primarily in the Midwest and Mid-Atlantic regions.

 History

 Founding and development

 Kappa Delta Rho was founded in room 14 of Old Painter Hall at Middlebury College in Middlebury, Vermont on May 17, 1905.
 Middlebury was the site of chapters of three fraternities that year: Chi Psi, Delta Kappa Epsilon, and Delta Upsilon.
-However, not finding these organizations to their liking, the founders of the fraternity chose to create their own new organization.
-Kappa Delta Rho was the creation of a group of men from the Middlebury Commons Club by ten principal founders: George Edwin Kimball, Irving Thurston Coates, John Beecher, Pierce Wordsworth Darrow, Thomas Howard Bartley, Benjamin Edward Farr, Gideon Russell Norton, Gino Arturo Ratti, Chester Monroe Walch and Roy Dyer Wood.
+However, not finding these organizations to their liking, the founders of Kappa Delta Rho chose to create their new organization.
+Kappa Delta Rho was the created by ten men from the Middlebury Commons Club.
+The ten principal founders are George Edwin Kimball, Irving Thurston Coates, John Beecher, Pierce Wordsworth Darrow, Thomas Howard Bartley, Benjamin Edward Farr, Gideon Russell Norton, Gino Arturo Ratti, Chester Monroe Walch and Roy Dyer Wood.

-In the fraternity's first year, founders Kimball, Walch and Ratti met by committee to draft the ritual, open motto, and a constitution.
+In the fraternity's first year, founders Kimball, Walch, and Ratti met by committee to draft the ritual, open motto, and constitution.
 Walch created the fraternity's secret motto and password.
 For its organizational structure, the founders chose Roman nomenclature for fraternity positions, evocative of Roman values.
 Ratti, who had previous artistic experience, designed the coat of arms and helped develop the ritual.
 He also chose the fraternity's colors and flower.

-This activity was soon noticed by a representative from Delta Tau Delta fraternity, who met with the founding members to discuss absorption of KDR into DTD.
+This activity was soon noticed by a representative from Delta Tau Delta fraternity, who met with the founding members to discuss the absorption of KDR into DTD.
 While the founders indeed had expressed some interest in joining a national fraternity, the debate soon turned against this idea.
 In Kimball's words: "We had decided that we preferred to paddle our own canoe and took no further action in the matter."
 Yet the idea of national expansion took root, and by 1913, KDR had established its second chapter, Beta, at Cornell, and soon after, its third chapter, Gamma, at SUNY Albany.